KK1Korea/cpu-anchor-cpu-gpu-hybrid-finetuning/README.md

 = Without quantization noise, CPU and GPU follow identical paths.
 = lr schedule does NOT change this — tested with both continuous and discontinuous.
-= ★ Quantization is the sole variable causing CPU ≠ GPU.
 ```

 ### The Analogy

 Current GPU-only training is a **jellyfish** — no central nervous system, drifting with
 ocean currents (non-deterministic gradients).
-SGDR gives the jellyfish periodic pushes
-(lr restarts), but each push starts from wherever the current carried it.

-CPU-anchor gives the jellyfish a **spine** — each SGDR restart begins from a precisely
+We tried to give the jellyfish a **spine**
-determined position.
-The spine doesn't control where the jellyfish drifts after each push,
-but it controls where each push begins.
-GPU decides *how to explore*.
-CPU decides
-*where to restart from*.

-Standard SGDR: jellyfish with periodic pushes (GPU → GPU → GPU)
-CPU-Anchored SGDR: jellyfish with spinal pushes (CPU → GPU, restart from spine)
+(CPU deterministic anchor), but couldn't prove the spine actually does anything different
+from a second tentacle (GPU fp32).

+The analogy was poetic.
+The experiments were inconclusive. 🪼

 ---